DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/rendering-markup.md

 ## Root Template

-In any pluggable component there is reserved `root` Template name.
+In any plugin based component there is reserved `root` Template name.
 It is a starting point that renders content.

 .embedded-demo({ "path": "core-template/root-template" })